-- A completed USCB RN-BSN program application (application available online or from the Department of Nursing office) - Two letters of reference describing the applicant's clinical performance and potential for academic success (letter templates are available online or through the Department of Nursing office) - A current professional resume - Evidence of current RN licensure
+- A completed USCB RN-BSN program application (application available online or from the Department of Nursing office) - Two letters of reference describing the applicant's clinical performance and potential for academic success (letter templates are available online or through the Department of Nursing office) - A current professional resume - Evidence of current unencumbered RN licensure

 - Registered Nurse transfer students must have a cumulative GPA of 2.0 or better.
 A Transfer Credit Summary will be prepared by the Office of Admissions after receipt of a student's official transcripts from all colleges previously attended. - Students may transfer equivalent courses for the general education requirements.
 The courses must meet the University requirements for transfer credit. - Students may transfer equivalent courses within the nursing major.
-Junior and senior level BSN courses must be approved through a petition to the Nursing Student Affairs Committee and meet the University requirements for transfer credits.
+Junior and senior level BSN courses must be approved through a petition to the Nursing Student Affairs

+Committee and meet the University requirements for transfer credits.
 The last 32 hours of credit must be earned in residence at the University.

 • The Department of Nursing abides by the statewide transfer and articulation plan developed for nursing programs within the state of South Carolina.
+This agreement allows for the award of 35 credits for acceptable lower division nursing course credits as advanced placement for the BSN program.